Saturday, September 16, 2023

 Living is an Art

 It is somewhat astonishing to believe that eight years have gone by since I woke up miraculously able to move my arm after the surgery that saved my life.
-Two surgeries, twenty eight days of radiation, more than twenty MRIs and CTs, countless hours of physical therapy, not enough in therapy therapy, and 2,920 days, and I am happy to report that I am still actively above the ground.
+Three surgeries, twenty eight days of radiation, more than twenty MRIs and CTs, countless hours of physical therapy, not enough in therapy therapy, and 2,920 days, and I am happy to report that I am still actively above the ground.
 I have a lovely patch of silver hair and I really like birthdays.

 I stopped actively writing and sharing about my cancer journey in 2018.
 My last entry was after my last appointment at MSKCC, when they told me I wasn’t a candidate for lymph transplant surgery.
 I figured people had heard plenty from me about how the “new normal” was not normal and no longer new.
 Progress plateaued.
 I learned that no one knew enough about lymphedema to be helpful, my immune system was on permanent hiatus, that I would probably never go back to education full time, and that life was going to be different.
 Very different.